Toucaan/toucaan.research/README.md

 For Boomers – MIT

-For the next generation of developers – The Parity Public License 7.0.0.
+For the next generation of developers and designers – The Parity Public License 7.0.0.